 - Use a post to collect or share information and pin it to a channel for easy reference

-- Team members reported having 20% fewer meetings
+- Members reported having 20% fewer meetings

 Slack Guides: Visit slack.com/guides to see how different groups can thrive with our Department Playbooks.

-Step 4 — Set up your team
+Step 4 — Set up your workspace

 Food for thought